DarmainTheDonkey/mycroft-lightbar.mycroftai/README.md

 This skill generates the form extension to the web site call, that commands the mode of the light bar.

 My light bar is static on 192.168.1.19.

+While this repository does not conatain the light bar sketch it does show a working example of writing form data to a web page.
+I will endevour to add the sketch as another repository in due course.